 15. The details contained herein are intended only as a guide to prospective purchasers who in their own interest should verify

 16. Buyers must make sure that they are satisfied with what they are bidding on.

-18. All game sold as family groups are mixed sexes and ages.
+18. All animals sold as family groups are mixed sexes and ages.
 Family groups will consist of more females than males unless

 19. PLEASE NOTE that bids are PER ANIMAL and not per lot!
 Buyers bid per animal to take the whole lot unless otherwise

-20. In the case of Boma animals, all game shall, immediately after the bid is knocked down, be considered as delivered to the
+20. In the case of Boma animals, all animals shall, immediately after the bid is knocked down, be considered as delivered to the

-to reserve placed on the game by the seller, sale of the animals takes place and the entire risk thereof passes to the Buyer for
+to reserve placed on the animals by the seller, sale of these animals takes place and the entire risk thereof passes to the

-21. The Buyer shall, prior to the sale, ascertain whether there are any defects in the game and any bid by a Buyer shall be
+21. The Buyer shall, prior to the sale, ascertain whether there are any defects in the animals and any bid by a Buyer shall be

-considered as acceptance of the game in their condition at the time of the sale.
-Drugs, which may have been used to sedate
+considered as acceptance of the animals in their condition at the time of the sale.
+Drugs, which may have been used to

 22. In the case of Catalogue animals, all risk will pass to the buyer once the animals are loaded onto the transport vehicle.

-24. The party, who is, in accordance with such law, regulation or proclamation, liable for the payment thereof, shall pay any VAT
+24. The Buyer, who is, in accordance with such law, regulation or proclamation, liable for the payment thereof, shall pay any VAT

-25. All payments are to take place via means of EFT, or by a bank guaranteed cheque payable immediately after the sale.
+25. All payments are to take place via means of EFT payable immediately after the sale.

-thereof, and right of ownership of the animals shall pass to the Buyer only when the banker meets the cheque, and it does
+26. Right of ownership of the animals purchased shall pass to the Buyer only when the funds reflect in the bank account of the

-27. The invoice issued between the Auctioneer and the Buyer will reflect the actual sale as decided by the auctioneers hammer.
+27. The invoice issued between the Auctioneers and the Buyer ,will reflect the actual sale as decided by the Auctioneers

 28. THE AUCTIONEERS CONDITIONS ARE BINDING